Last Updated on: 22nd October 2023, 01:16 pm

-Hermit crabs are social animals that live in large colonies, usually in groups of 100 or larger.
-If you want to provide a happy life for pet hermit crabs, seek to replicate this by housing many of them together.
+Hermit crabs are social animals that live in large colonies, usually in groups of around 100.
+To provide a happy life for your pet hermit crabs, replicate this by housing many of them together.

-Mixing different species of hermit crabs is interesting for everyone.
-Marine hermit crabs, in particular, come in a wide array of colors, making for an eye-catching aesthetic in the aquarium.
+Mixing different species of hermit crabs makes things more interesting.
+Marine hermit crabs, in particular, have a wide array of colors, providing an eye-catching aesthetic in the aquarium.

-Every hermit crab has its own personality, so there is always the risk of a cantankerous or combative hermit crab within the colony that rejects the company of others.
+Every hermit crab has a unique personality, so there is always the risk of a cantankerous or combative hermit crab within the colony that rejects the company of others.

 Can You Mix Hermit Crabs?